CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 ### Naive Ray Marching

+Ray marching with a fixed step size.
+Refer to the analysis section for more information on this method.

 ### Sphere Tracing

+Ray marching using a variable step size based on a signed distance field.
+Refer to the analysis section for more information on this method.

 ### Distance Estimators
 Distance estimators are used to define the objects in our scene.
 Support for the following basic distance estimators is provided: